hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/README.md

 1. Access the OMS platform at https://{instanceName}.hotwax.io/commerce/control/main.
 2. Navigate to the Hamburger Menu.
-3. In the Shopify section, click on "Create Shopify Shop" to open the dedicated page for setting up a new Shopify Shop.
+3. In the Shopify section, click on `Create Shopify Shop` to open the dedicated page for setting up a new Shopify Shop.

 Fill out your Shopify details: